tthew/jobs/product-owner.md

 # Product Owner

-## Help fight Ebola by improving our products!
+## Create software products to fight ebola and strengthen health systems

-We’re an American-Nigerian NGO specialised on the development of software.
-Currently our main task is to develop a tool set to tackle the Ebola outbreak in West Africa.
-Our diverse Team of 20 is located in Berlin, with various team members currently on site in Nigeria, Sierra Leone, Liberia and Guinea.
+We’re an American-Nigerian NGO specialised on the development and deployment of tech for health.
+Currently one of our main focuses is the development of tools to tackle the ebola outbreak and support health in West Africa and Nigeria.
+Our international tech team of 20 is located in Berlin, with various team members currently on site in Nigeria, Sierra Leone, Liberia and Guinea.

-We’re now looking for a __Product Owner__ (freelance, in full time) to join us, starting as soon as possible.
+We’re currently looking for a __Product Owner__ (6 months, freelance full time contract) to join us, starting as soon as possible.

 ### Your skills & experience

-- Great savviness of the Health Care sector
-- Good technical understanding
+- Experience working in product design and development
+- Strong technical skills - software development experience a massive plus
+- Experience working in developing, rural and low-literacy contexts
-- Excellent Communication Skills and self-initiative
+- Superb communication skills and personal initiative
-- Willingness and ability to travel to the sites where our products are used (currently Guinea, Sierra Leone, Liberia, Nigeria) work with our colleagues there
+- Willingness and ability to travel to areas where our products are used (currently Guinea, Sierra Leone, Liberia, Nigeria) and work with diverse stakeholders
 - Language Skills: fluent English is a must, German, Spanish and French are nice-to-haves
-- Location: Berlin
+- Location: Berlin (/Kano/Monrovia/Freetown/Conakry)

 ### Your tasks

-- In collaboration with our department head and our products’ stakeholders, develop a vision for our products, and convey it to the team
+- Develop the vision for products which support our software strategy for health system support and communicate this to the software team and stakeholders
-- Get feature / product requests from stakeholders
+- Gather feature / product requirements from stakeholder input and define and prioritize these for the development team
-- Gather and add information about the requests
-- Write user stories
-- Stay approachable for the stakeholders and developers throughout the product lifecycle
-- Work closely with our Project Managers and Department Head
+- Coordinate with local partners, governments and users to ensure the effectively satisfy their needs throughout development
+- Ensure that what is being built represents great product design practices, is relevent, effective and focused
 - Throughout the product lifecycle, spend a significant amount of time on site – for collecting the first requests, getting feedback and rolling out the product

 ### Sounds good to you?
 Contact us!